Roadmap

 Production readiness for security-sensitive and regulated customer environments.

-A constraint-aware governance control plane that coordinates sensing, analysis, action planning, and intervention workflows.
+A constraint-aware reference enforcement loop that coordinates sensing, analysis, action planning, and intervention.
+Reference app — replaceable with customer workflow.

 DeliveredComplete

-The orchestrator can recommend actions or execute constrained governance actions automatically.
+The loop can recommend actions or execute constrained actions only when explicit authority has been granted.

-One overseer cycle runs per tenant at a time, closing multi-tenant race conditions.
+One enforcement-loop cycle runs per tenant at a time, closing multi-tenant race conditions.

 Constraint-Aware Action Execution